amitxv/PC-Tuning/docs/physical-setup.md

     - On some boards, you can enable Hidden OC Item or Hide Item if it exists to unlock a vast amount of options in BIOS

 - Disable [Hyper-Threading/Simultaneous Multithreading](https://en.wikipedia.org/wiki/Hyper-threading).
-This feature is beneficial for highly threaded operations such as encoding, compiling and rendering however using multiple execution threads per core requires resource sharing and is a potential [source of system latency and jitter](https://www.intel.com/content/www/us/en/developer/articles/technical/optimizing-computer-applications-for-latency-part-1-configuring-the-hardware.html).
+This feature is beneficial for highly threaded operations such as encoding, compiling and rendering.
+However, using multiple execution threads per core requires resource sharing and is a potential [source of system latency and jitter](https://www.intel.com/content/www/us/en/developer/articles/technical/optimizing-computer-applications-for-latency-part-1-configuring-the-hardware.html).
 Other drawbacks include limited overclocking potential due to increased temperatures

-- Limit C-States, P-States and S-States to the minimum or disable them completely.
+- Limit C-States, P-States, T-States and S-States to the minimum or disable them completely.
 It is a source of jitter due to the process of state transition

-    - Verify S-State status with ``powercfg -a`` in CMD
+    - Verify S-States status with ``powercfg -a`` in CMD

 - Disable [Virtualization](https://en.wikipedia.org/wiki/Desktop_virtualization) and [IOMMU](https://en.wikipedia.org/wiki/Input%E2%80%93output_memory_management_unit) if applicable as they can cause a [difference in latency for memory access](https://developer.amd.com/wordpress/media/2013/12/PerformanceTuningGuidelinesforLowLatencyResponse.pdf)